Chloe2/tf_estimater_save_and_load_2018/README.md

 ...notice that, for tf, feature's column names can't contain space or ()

 This [Serve Tensorflow Estimator with SavedModel Article](http://shzhangji.com/blog/2018/05/14/serve-tensorflow-estimator-with-savedmodel/) turn out to be very helpful!

+Next 09-29-2018:

+It will be useful to figure out how to load estimator and continue training.

+--tbh, use session & graph instead of estimator will make all those much easier...OTZ